dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 Two approaches are available for directly interacting with Microsoft Graph in Blazor apps:

 * **Graph SDK**: The [Microsoft Graph SDKs](/graph/sdks/sdks-overview) are designed to simplify building high-quality, efficient, and resilient applications that access Microsoft Graph.
-Select the **Graph SDK** button to adopt this approach.
-The SDK for use in Blazor apps is called the *Microsoft Graph .NET Client Library*.
+Select the **Graph SDK** button at the top of this article to adopt this approach.

-* **Named HttpClient with Graph API**: A named <xref:System.Net.Http.HttpClient> can issue web API requests to directly to Graph API.
-For more information on named `HttpClient`s, see <xref:blazor/call-web-api>.
-Select the **Named HttpClient with Graph API** button to adopt this approach.
+* **Named HttpClient with Graph API**: A [named `HttpClient`](xref:blazor/call-web-api#named-httpclient-with-ihttpclientfactory) can issue web API requests to directly to Graph API.
+Select the **Named HttpClient with Graph API** button at the top of this article to adopt this approach.

 The guidance in this article isn't meant to replace the primary [Microsoft Graph documentation](/graph/) and additional Azure security guidance in other Microsoft documentation sets.
 Assess the security guidance in the [Additional resources](#additional-resources) section of this article before implementing Microsoft Graph in a production environment.
 Follow all of Microsoft's best practices to limit the attack surface area of your apps.